0xDreamLabs/stellr/README.md

 ## Getting Started
 1. First you will need to go ahead and install the lens protocol locally.
 To do so head over to the following url and follow the instructions there `https://docs.lens.xyz/docs/quick-setup`

+## Running Dapp
+1. First run `nvm use` in your terminal.
+If you don't have nvm set up you will need to set it up.
+This is one way of doing so `https://heynode.com/tutorial/install-nodejs-locally-nvm/`
+2. Next you will want to run `yarn install` to get all of the necessary dependencies.

 # Sample Hardhat Project
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.